 Federal public transportation law (49 U.S.C.
-5311(c)(1)(A)) authorizes FTA to award competitive grants "under such terms and conditions as may be established by the Secretary" to Indian tribes for any purpose eligible under FTA's Formula Grants for Rural Areas Program, 49 U.S.C.
+5311(c)(2)(A)) authorizes FTA to award competitive grants "under such terms and conditions as may be established by the Secretary" to Indian Tribes for any purpose eligible under FTA's Formula Grants for Rural Areas Program, 49 U.S.C.
 5311, including planning, capital, and operating assistance.
 Tribes may apply for this funding directly.

-The Tribal Transit Program (Federal Assistance Listing: 20.509) supports FTA's strategic goals and objectives through investments that (1) enhance safety, (2) renew our transit systems; (3) reduce greenhouse gas emissions from public transportation, (4) improve equity, and (5) connect communities.
+The Tribal Transit Program (Federal Assistance Listing: 20.509) supports FTA's strategic goals and objectives through investments that (1) enhance safety, (2) renew our transit systems; (3) reduce greenhouse gas emissions in the public transportation sector, (4) improve equity, and (5) connect communities.
 This program also supports the President's Building a Better America initiative to mobilize American ingenuity to build a modern infrastructure and an equitable, clean energy future.
+Investments made in tribal communities through this program will also advance the Department of Transportation's Justice40 Initiative, created by Executive Order 14008, Tackling the Climate Crisis at Home and Abroad (86 FR 7619).
+For purposes of Justice40, all Tribal areas are considered to be disadvantaged communities.
+In addition, FTA seeks to fund projects under the Tribal Transit Program that reduce greenhouse gas emissions in the transportation sector, incorporate evidence-based climate resilience measures and features, reduce the lifecycle greenhouse gas emissions from the project materials, and avoid adverse environmental impacts to air or water quality, wetlands, and endangered species, and address the disproportionate negative environmental impacts of transportation on disadvantaged communities, consistent with Executive Order 14008.

-In addition, the Tribal Transit Program and this NOFO will advance the goals of the January 20, 2021 Executive Order on Advancing Racial Equity and Support for Underserved Communities Through the Federal Government (Executive Order
+Furthermore, the Tribal Transit Program and this NOFO will advance the goals of Executive Order 13985 on Advancing Racial Equity and Support for Underserved Communities Through the Federal Government (86 FR 7009).

-Competitive funds distributed to Indian tribes under the Tribal Transit Program do not replace or reduce funds that Indian tribes receive from States through FTA's Formula Grants for Rural Areas Program (Section 5311 Program).
+Competitive funds distributed to Indian Tribes under the Tribal Transit Program do not replace or reduce funds that Indian Tribes receive from states through FTA's Formula Grants for Rural Areas Program (Section 5311 Program).
 Specific project eligibility under this competitive allocation is described in Section C of this notice.